 Best Camera Settings for Micro 4/3 Reflections Photography

-Shutter speed is perhaps the most critical setting to pay attention to when attempting to make use of reflections in your compositions.
+Shutter speed is perhaps the most critical setting to pay attention to when attempting to use reflections in your compositions.

 If your composition demands a still water surface for a stable reflection, long shutter speeds will help smooth it out to glass-like proportions.
 Of course, you will need to pay attention to other parts of the composition, as well.
 Clouds could end up as long streaks, and the sun could create undesirable artifacts.